-Serbia: DSO loss reduction plan7.
-November 2017. / News Serbia Energy
+Serbia: DSO loss reduction plan, News Serbia Energy

 Low electricity losses are indicative of the cost-effective operation and quality of the Distribution System Operator’s activities (electricity distribution).
 Reducing electricity losses is one of the most important business objectives of the DSO.
 For this reason, numerous operational measures have been implemented to date.